UPTP/cable_assambly/README.md

-# We put the schedual at here
+#  the schedule goes here